 From all of their education, pharmacists understand the use, clinical effects, and composition of drugs, including their chemical, biological, and physical properties.
 Pharmacists can save our lives with this knowledge – more than 125,000 Americans die every year from medication mismanagement, according to the National Pharmaceutical Council and American Hospital Association.

 Pharmacists are also here to protect us, supervising the preparation of medicines or assessing quality to ensure drug purity and strength, and applying that knowledge to ensure appropriate selection and dosage for each individual.
 They check for possible interactions with other medicines, supplements, or medical conditions, and instruct patients on how to take medications, as well as what to do if certain side effects arise.
-They exist to protect people, and even doctors turn to pharmacists to learn about safe and effective medicine use.
+They exist to protect people, and even doctors turn to pharmacists to learn about safe and effective medication use.

 With all that pharmacists can do that I never knew about, I’m guessing that you and I alike are under-utilizing our pharmacists.
 Overall, their job is to promote health awareness and the health of the community, and the best way to help them do that is to ask questions.
 If you’re unsure what to do when you accidentally skip a dose of your medication, or if you don’t know whether you can sip wine while on your prescription, ask your pharmacist; he or she can and wants to help.
 What’s really great about pharmacists is they are the most accessible health care person in your life—you can just walk to a store and talk to them.